Crisis Operations Specialist

 Our Mission: We represent the American people and are dedicated to promoting democratic values and building a peaceful and prosperous world.
 Our work supports U.S. foreign policy by leading international development and disaster assistance efforts.
 We partner with others to invest in initiatives that save lives, reduce poverty, strengthen democratic governance, and help societies recover from disasters and conflicts.

-Conducts professional research and authoritative analysis used to develop strategies, plans, instructions and guidance for application and incorporation into international crisis operations policies, programs and/or operational functions.
+Conducts professional research and analysis to advise on strategies, plans, and guidance for use in international assistance crisis operations policies, programs, or operational functions;

 To qualify for this position, you must meet one of the following requirements: